Skip to main content

 Running an Ethereum validator requires two (2) separate keypairs (public and private):

-Validator Key A hotkey (key connected to the internet) that is used to sign the validator’s assigned duties.
+Validation Key A hot key connected to the internet that is used to sign the validator’s assigned duties.

-Withdrawal Key A key that is only used for transferring or withdrawing staked ETH.
-This key should be safely stored offline.
+Withdrawal Key A key used only to transfer or withdraw staked ETH.
+This key should be stored safely offline.

 *transfers and withdrawals will not be available until later phases of the network upgrade.